CIRADA-Tools/RMTable/README.md

 # RMTable
-Code to read/write tables of rotation measures following the proposed standard, in Python.
+Code to read/write tables of rotation measures following the proposed standard, in Python 3.

 Current working document for the RM Standard definition: